Site Survey

 Tip: Consider your home’s age, floorplan, and possible plumbing updates when choosing an installation location.

-Main Shutoff valve
+Main Shutoff Valve

 Locating your main water shutoff valve means you have found your water main and a good location for bluebot.
 This valve is typically a ball valve with a yellow handle, typically with a rubber cover.
 Older homes, built before 1970 will typically have gate valves with a round handle.